How ASIC handles whistleblower reports

 However, under the law there are limits to our role that are important to understand:

-- ASIC enforces the laws we administer, and we prioritise which matters to we will investigate.
+• ASIC enforces the laws we administer, and we prioritise which matters we will investigate.
 We pursue breaches of the law through a variety of means, including litigation, administrative action, stakeholder engagement, and negotiation.
-We cannot enforce laws we are not responsible for.
+We cannot enforce laws we are not responsible for, and not every report triggers a formal investigation.

-- We do not decide who is and who is not a whistleblower.
-The definition of a whistleblower is set out in the law (see INFO 238).
+• We do not decide who is and who is not a whistleblower.
+The definition of a whistleblower is set out in the law.
 If there is a dispute about whether you satisfy this definition, it can only be determined by a court.
-However, we will provide you with information about the types of people who are covered by the whistleblower definition in the Corporations Act.
+See INFO 238 for more information on the criteria for protection as a whistleblower under the law.

 How we deal with the information you provide

-We will contact you and follow up with you to obtain the information you have.
-We will keep that information and your identity confidential.
-However, in very limited circumstances – for example, if a court subpoenas us to do so – we may be compelled to provide it.
-If this happens we will speak with you ahead of time and seek to protect your identity and disclosure.
+We will contact you if we require further information from you.
+We will keep your information and your identity confidential.
+However, in very limited circumstances – for example, if a court requires us to do so – we may be compelled to provide it.
+If this happens, we will seek to speak with you ahead of time and seek to protect your identity.

 Anonymous disclosures

-You can give us information anonymously, but the value of that information may be limited and we will not be able to follow up with you for further information if necessary or to tell you what steps we may take based on your information.
-However, anonymous disclosures can still qualify for the whistleblower protections: see INFO 238).
+You can give us information anonymously but we will not be able to follow up with you for further information.
+However, anonymous disclosures can still qualify for the whistleblower protections (see INFO 238).

 When we will act on your information

 We cannot investigate every allegation that is made to ASIC; we must prioritise.
-Generally, we do not act for individuals and we will seek to take action only where our action will result in a greater impact in the market and benefit the general public more broadly.
+We do not act for individuals and we will seek to take action only where our action will result in a greater impact in the market and benefit the general public more broadly.

 For information on our enforcement role and why we respond to particular types of breaches of the law in different ways, see INFO 151.